fuzinato/fuzinato.github.io/_posts/2018-01-04-elm-using-custom-decoder-with-json-decode-pipeline.md

 ```

 ### Decoding values
-In order to properly decode optional values we need decoder for both "Model" and "Coordinate" model.
+In order to properly decode optional values, we need a decoder for both "Model" and "Coordinate" model.
 They look as following:
 ```elm
 coordinatesDecoder : Decode.Decoder Coordinates
 coordinatesDecoder =